Depot Car Title Loans logo

 Depot Car Title Loans Review

 The company offers title loans secured by cars, motorcycles, boats, RVs, and commercial vehicles.
 Loans range in amount with APRs between 30%-35.99% depending on credit requirements and state regulations.
 Repayment terms extend from over 90 days up to 60 months, allowing borrowers flexibility in structuring payments.
 According to their disclosure examples, a $5,000 loan at 30% APR over 36 months would cost $1,500 in finance charges, while a $2,525 loan at 35.89% APR over 24 months would cost $1,049.80 in charges.
-The company advertises same-day or next-day funding availability through an online application process.
+The company advertises listed funding timing availability through an online application process.

 Depot Car Title Loans distinguishes itself through multiple service offerings beyond standard auto title loans, including motorcycle, boat, RV, and commercial vehicle financing.
-The company emphasizes customer service training, a transparent fee structure, and the unique advantage that borrowers retain possession and use of their vehicle during the loan term.
+The company emphasizes customer service training, a listed fee structure, and the unique advantage that borrowers retain possession and use of their vehicle during the loan term.
 They accept applicants regardless of credit status and claim a fast, simple online request process.
 The Miami location operates extended hours (9am-7pm weekdays, 10am-4pm Saturdays) with phone and in-person application options.

-While the company meets a legitimate market need for emergency cash access, potential borrowers should recognize that APRs of 30%-35.99% are substantially higher than traditional personal loans or credit union products.
+While the company meets a legitimate market need for emergency cash access, potential borrowers should recognize that APRs of 30%-35.99% are higher in listed context than traditional personal loans or credit union products.
 The requirement to use vehicle title as collateral creates risk of vehicle loss if payments are missed.
 These loans are best suited for truly urgent situations where alternative financing is unavailable, not as a primary borrowing strategy.
 Repayment terms extending to 60 months on short-term emergency loans can result in paying significantly more total interest than initially apparent.

 Services & Features